-I struggled as a child with the perception and internalized stigma of being overweight even when I a very average size for my height.
+I struggled as a child with the perception and internalized stigma of being overweight even when I was an average size for my height.
 I was teased and bullied, despite being well-liked by my friends, peers, and teachers.
 My parents expressed concern and tried to intervene.
 My mother and I dieted together with little success.
 I learned to rely on the scale to determine how I felt about myself.
 An entire day, week, or month could be ruined by a weight gain, and I correlated these gains to my inability to be “good.”

 It was hard to enjoy life while concentrating on how not to think about food.
 I could restrict for a time, but ultimately I would succumb to frenzied eating to satiate myself quickly.
 My head would pound from lack of food and a very full stomach was comforting — at first.

 My deep-seated guilt about my secret eating produced a lot of anxiety and depression.
 I knew people wondered how I could gain weight while eating normal portions at meals, and I knew my now steady weight gain was a source of anxiety and helplessness for my parents.
 I was ashamed that I could not resist food, and yet I knew it was the only thing that allowed me to escape and simultaneously calm me during difficult times or even everyday life; not to mention I was always hungry because I was always dieting.